h4cksaw32/Nonograms.NET/README.md

 ## Remarks

 This is my first "serious" project, so thank you very much for your interest.
 I know the app may be a bit janky, because I'm still learning to make projects like these.
-I may add more updates and bugfixes if I find the time.
+I may add more updates and bugfixes in the future if I find the time.